 Luke Wijnberg, 3DroneMapping

 As a brief synopsis of the results, the maximum deviation of points was no more than 0.09m in all axis.
 This is an incredible result given the fact that the average pixel size of the resulting imagery was 0.045m.
-It is interesting to note that the average mean error in all axes is 0.00m!Read more
+The average mean error in all axes is just few mm!

 Brian Christal, Tuffwing